internetstandards/Internet.nl-dashboard/README.md

 [admin website](http://127.0.0.1:8000/admin/) at http://127.0.0.1:8000 (credentials: dashboard_admin:admin).

 To prepare the shell environment for local development.
-This way you can run 'poetry' and 'dashboard' commands.
+This way you can run the 'dashboard' command.

 ```bash
 direnv allow